starryalley/Anduril2/README.md

 - `6C`: reset brightness to default (max regulated level, which is MAX_1x7135)

+## 4H to middle tint

+In a tint ramping light, when light is on use `4H` to go to middle tint.
+(Copied from [4h to go to middle, not in the middle of 3h](https://github.com/mkong1/anduril/pull/34) )

 # Configuration changes

 - Reordering strobe mode: Candle -> Lightning Storm -> Fireworks -> Bike Flasher -> Party Strobe -> Tactical Strobe.
 (Candle and Lightning storm are my most used strobe modes, hence why)